 The Swedish Institute of International Affairs (UI) is an independent platform for research, analysis and information on international relations and foreign policy.

-The Swedish Institute of International Affairs (UI) should be an indespensible source for those who seek to deepen their knowledge about international relations, foreign affairs and the world.
+The Swedish Institute of International Affairs (UI) should be an indispensable source for those who seek to deepen their knowledge about international relations, foreign affairs and the world.
 Furthermore, UI wants to create an open conversation about international relations, a conversation founded in research and analysis

 The Institute's mission is to inform and enrich the public debate by promoting interest in and knowledge of international relations and foreign policy.
 This mission is pursued through our research, seminars and by presence in the media.